K-5 ELA

 The district elementary literacy assessment framework prescribes the specific assessments teachers use at each grade level across the year.
 This framework uses the following tools to assess all students in the areas of reading, writing and word study:

-Fundations Unit Tests assess student progress within the district's K-2 word study curriculum.
+- Fundations and Heggerty Unit Tests assess student progress within the district's K-2 word study curriculum.
 These tests measure students' phonemic awareness and phonics understanding, as well as spelling.

 Informal Literacy Measures